melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 likelihood.

 Commercial discard length compositions from WCGOP were provided on 17 Nov 2020 by Andi Stephens (NWFSC).
-Only 224 vermilion were measured statewide from 2004-2018.
+Only 224 vermililion rockfish were measured statewide from 2004-2018.
 The sparse discard length composition data were not considered for use in the model as discarded catch is a small fraction of the overall commercial landings.